 Of particular note are the orchid’s 1000 species, over 75% endemic.
 The orchids have adapted to every possible habitat including even the dry spiny forests of the south.
 In fact the majority are to be found in the eastern coastal area.

 All around the island you will see impressive palm and fern species.
-This includes the aptly named traveller’s palm which provides a welcome source of water to weary travelers, huge bird nest ferns and ancient cycads.
+This includes the aptly named traveller’s palm.
+It provides a welcome source of water to weary travelers, huge bird nest ferns and ancient cycads.
 Also Madagascar is known for its succulents.

-There are two carnivorous ‘pitcher plant’ species to be found in the Eastern rainforests.
+The Eastern rainforests are home to two carnivorous ‘pitcher plant’ species.
 (All other pitcher plants are in south-east Asia.)
 Its likely they arrived on the island – by boat – along with the first traders from the east.
-There are also around 300 butterfly species.
-Two thirds of which are endemic to the island and thousands of moth species including the huge yellow comet moth with a wingspan of up to 25cm!
+There are also around 300 butterfly species, two thirds of which are endemic to the island.
+Thousands of moth species also inhabit the island, including the huge yellow comet moth with a wingspan of up to 25cm!

 Ideal spots: